What is a Fraud Detection Graph Database?

 REST APIs and Embedded Intelligence

 Detection is only valuable if it’s actionable.
-TigerGraph exposes query results and scoring logic via RESTful APIs, enabling seamless integration into login systems, payment gateways, fraud dashboards, or SOC workflows.
-The graph becomes part of your real-time defense—not just your back-end analysis.
+You’ll likely want a graph capable of exposing query results and scoring logic via RESTful APIs, enabling seamless integration into login systems, payment gateways, fraud dashboards, or SOC workflows.
+This way, the graph becomes part of your real-time defense—not just your back-end analysis.

 Battle-Tested Performance

-Customers run multi-hop queries in under 80ms and traverse billions of relationships per second—powering real-time risk scoring and instant investigation.
+Customers run multi-hop queries in milliseconds and traverse billions of relationships per second—powering real-time risk scoring and instant investigation.

-Graph-based fraud detection isn’t just a technical upgrade—it delivers measurable business impact.
+Fraud detection graph database isn’t just a technical upgrade—it delivers measurable business impact.
 By shifting from siloed, event-based monitoring to relationship-based reasoning, enterprises improve catch rates, reduce false positives, and accelerate investigations—all while lowering operational overhead.
+It also tightens fraud screening criteria, so investigations start with higher-quality alerts.

 Catch More Fraud, Earlier